THExFATTOMCAT/CppPathtracerRewrite/README.md

 I will start fixing these issues.

 # About
 The project was originally developed for Windows, since it was the target platform.
-But I was also tried to code crossplatform, so this code should be able to compile on linux (with minor changes).
+But I also attempted to code crossplatform, so this code should be able to compile on linux (with minor changes).